 Some enemy armies have a leader just like you do.
-And if that leader is defeated then so is the rest of his army.
+And if that leader is defeated then so does the rest of their army.
 It's obvious who the leader is since it's the only one of its kind compared to the rest of the enemy soldiers.
 However, I don't recommend killing off the leader unless you really have to because you could use the experience from all his enemy soldiers.
-Kill off enemy mages, priests, archers, and robots as quick as you can.
-They can get really annoying.